wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

   wazuh: Agent buffer: 'normal'.

-Therefore, when the bucket is in this status **no events are dropped**.
+When the bucket is in this status **no events are dropped**.

 Anti-flooding in agent modules
 ------------------------------

-In order to avoid the agent buffer collapses followed by the loss of event, it has been limited the throughput of daemons that could cause this collapse.
+In order to avoid agent buffer saturation followed by event loss, the event production rates of Wazuh agent daemons that could cause this saturation have been limited.

-- Logcollector: It has been prevented that a log file is written faster that logcollector can read it, which could cause some troubles to the agent.
-For this reason, it is limited the maximum number of lines of the same file read per cycle.
+- Logcollector: If a log file is written faster that logcollector can read it, this can cause the agent trouble.
+For this reason, the agent will restrict itself to reading no more than a configurable maximum number of lines from the same file per read cycle.

-- OpenSCAP Wodle: This module used to send the whole scan data once it finished its work.
-Now it send the scan information to the manager with a regulated speed.
+- OpenSCAP Wodle: This module previously sent the entire set of scan results as soon as a scan would complete.
+Now it sends the scan information to the manager at a regulated speed so as to reduce the likelihood of maxing out the buffer.

-These are advanced configuration located at :doc:`Internal configuration <../reference/internal-options>`.
-Particularly, the variables defined for this purpose are called ``logcollector.max_lines`` and
+These are advanced configurations located at :doc:`Internal configuration <../reference/internal-options>`.
+The variables defined for this purpose are called ``logcollector.max_lines`` and
 ``wazuh_modules.max_eps``.
-It is recommended take care with them.
+Be careful when changing these values.